Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 When an exception is raised, control is transferred to the  nearest handler of a given type in the call stack, that is:
   * the handler whose try block was most recently entered and not yet  exited,
   * the handler whose type matches the raise expression.

 A handler of T exception type is a match for a raise  expression with an exception type of E if:
   * T and E are of the same type, or
   * T is a supertype of E.

 In order to handle system signals as exceptions, make sure  to insert macro OCC_CATCH_SIGNALS somewhere in the beginning of the relevant  code.
 The recommended location for it is first statement after opening brace of  try {} block.

-As an example, consider the exceptions of type NumericError, Overflow, Underflow and ZeroDivide  where NumericError is the  supertype of the three others.
+As an example, consider the exceptions of type *NumericError, Overflow, Underflow* and *ZeroDivide*,  where *NumericError* is the parent type of the three others.

 ~~~~~
 void f(1)
  {
   try {
     OCC_CATCH_SIGNALS
     // try block
   }
   catch(Standard_Overflow) { // first handler
     // ...
   }
   catch(Standard_NumericError) { // second handler
     // ...
   }
 }
 ~~~~~

-Here, the first handler will catch exceptions of Overflow type and the second one –  exceptions of NumericError  type and all exceptions derived from it, including Underflow and Zerodivide.
+Here, the first handler will catch exceptions of *Overflow* type and the second one - exceptions of *NumericError* type and all exceptions derived from it, including *Underflow* and *ZeroDivide*.

 The handlers are checked in order of appearance, from the  nearest to the most distant try block, until one matches the raise expression.
 For a try block, it would be a mistake to place a handler for a base exception  type ahead of a handler for its derived type since that would ensure that the  handler for the derived exception would never be invoked.

 ~~~~~
 void f(1)
 {
   int i = 0;
   {
     try {
       OCC_CATCH_SIGNALS
       g(i);// i is accessible
     }
     // statement here will produce compile-time errors !
     catch(Standard_NumericError) {
       // fix up with possible reuse of i
     }
     // statement here may produce unexpected side effect
   }
   . . .
 }
 ~~~~~

 The exceptions form a hierarchy tree completely separated  from other user defined classes.
-One exception of type Failure is the root of the entire exception  hierarchy.
-Thus, using a handler with Failure  type catches any OCCT exception.
+One exception of type *Failure* is the root of the entire exception  hierarchy.
+Thus, using a handler with *Failure* type catches any OCCT exception.
 It is recommended to set up such a handler in  the main routine.

 The main routine of a program would look like this:

 ~~~~~